-The purpose of this procedure is to promote a school environment that provides healthy food choices and regular physical activity.
+The purpose of this procedure is to create a school environment that promotes healthy food choices and regular physical activity.
 To this end, these procedures establish guidelines that will provide students with nutritious food choices and opportunities for regular physical activity.
-These procedures were implemented September 1, 2006.
+These procedures will be fully implemented by September 1, 2006.

-School Health Council
+1. School Health Council

 The District will create a Health Council comprised of individuals representing the school and community.
-The council may include parents, students, representatives of the school food services, members of the school board, school administrators, teachers, health professionals and members of the public.
+The council will include parents, students, representatives of the school food services, members of the school board, school administrators, teachers, health professionals and members of the public.